-This programme is aimed at providing an opportunity for students who would otherwise not meet UCEM's entry requirements for the degree programmes.
+This programme is aimed at providing an opportunity for experienced practitioners in the built environment who would otherwise not meet UCEM's entry requirements for the MSc programmes.
 This programme is an opportunity to study a degree-level module whilst receiving additional support.
-This should enable future successful study on the degree programme.
+This should enable future successful study on a UCEM MSc programme.